Sheldorpanda/naive_c_compiler/README.md

 # naive_c_compiler

 ## Description
-Naive C to x86_64 ISA, Intel syntax assembly compiler.
+Naive C to assembly compiler.
 (Still in pipeline)

 ## Implementation Details
+1. Implemented using lex and yacc
-1. The compiler is constructed in C++
+2. The assembly is in x86_64, Intel syntax
-2. The parsing procedure will make use of trie
-3. ...